 - Equipment – Huge untapped market of medical equipment in the country

-- Aster DM Healthcare, a Dubai-based healthcare conglomerate, has acquired 25 per cent stake in Ramesh Hospitals, a multispecialty chain headquartered in Vijayawada, in a deal worth GBP 12.27 million
+- Aster DM Healthcare, a Dubai-based healthcare conglomerate, has acquired 25 percent stake in Ramesh Hospitals, a multispecialty chain headquartered in Vijayawada, in a deal worth GBP 12.27 million

-- San Francisco based Fitbit Inc., a fitness-tracking device maker, has launched its fitness wristbands across 300 towns in India and expects the country to be among its top five markets in next two years
+- San Francisco based Fitbit Inc., a fitness-tracking device maker, has launched its fitness wristbands across 300 towns in India and expects the country to be among its top five markets in the next two years

 - Practo Technologies Pvt.
 Ltd, India’s largest online doctor discovery company, has acquired hospital information management solution provider Insta Health Solutions for GBP 9.03 million which will help Practo get access to more than 500 hospitals across 15 countries

-- IHH Healthcare Berhad acquired a controlling 51 per cent equity stake in Hyderabad-based Continental Hospitals Limited for about approximately GBP 34.17 million
+- IHH Healthcare Berhad acquired a controlling 51 percent equity stake in Hyderabad-based Continental Hospitals Limited for about approximately GBP 34.17 million

-- Qatar-based Non-resident Indian’s (NRI) including medical professionals and businessmen, are planning to set up a huge world-class healthcare project in Kochi worth GBP 145.05 million
+- Qatar-based Non-resident Indian’s (NRI) including medical professionals and businessmen are planning to set up a huge world-class healthcare project in Kochi worth GBP 145.05 million

-- Temasek Holdings Pte Limited acquired the entire 17.74 per cent stake of Punj Lloyd Limited in Global Health Private Limited, which owns and operates the Medanta Super Specialty Hospital in Gurgaon(India)
+- Temasek Holdings Pte Limited acquired the entire 17.74 percent stake of Punj Lloyd Limited in Global Health Private Limited, which owns and operates the Medanta Super Specialty Hospital in Gurgaon(India)

-- CDC, a UK based development finance institution, invested GBP 36.13 million in Narayana Hrudayalaya, a multi-speciality healthcare provider.
+- CDC, a UK based development finance institution, invested GBP 36.13 million in Narayana Hrudayalaya, a multi-specialty healthcare provider.
 With this investment, Narayana Health will expand affordable treatment in eastern, central and western India.

 - Future perspective of the industry seems to be immensely bright in terms of the expected surge in global demand and upsurge in investments

-- Several trends such as globalization, continuous investments in research and development, newer techniques of drug development and discovery, product proliferation, mergers and acquisitions are the key drivers of this industry
+- Several trends such as globalization, continuous investments in research and development, newer techniques of drug development and discovery, product proliferation, mergers, and acquisitions are the key drivers of this industry

 - In the backdrop of a growing and affluent middle class increasing corporatization of Private Healthcare is an emerging trend that has been pushing the growth of the industry

-In this edition of our newsletter, we have given the overview of the Indian market, recent investments made in the sector, opportunities and future prospects and government measures to ease of doing business in India.
+In this edition of our newsletter, we have given an overview of the Indian market, recent investments made in the sector, opportunities and future prospects and government measures to ease of doing business in India.